MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/govern.md

 ## Governance disciplines

-With a basic understanding of unified operations and Azure Arc, you can begin to extend your disciplines of cloud governance to deployments hosted outside of your Azure environments.
+With a basic understanding of unified operations and Azure Arc, you can extend your disciplines of cloud governance to deployments hosted outside of your Azure environments.

 Security baselines are among the most common ways that you can expand your governance disciplines in a unified operations scenario.
 The following best practices will help preserve your security baseline across all environments: